uriahpissalidis/leetcode_medium/README.md

 3: Longest Substring Without Repeating Characters - Done, using a set makes the problem much easier <br>
 1695: Maximum Erasure Value - Done <br>
 120: Triangle - Done <br>
+11: Container With Most Water - Done, also had a brute force solution but TLE occurred so the solution was to use two pointers and optimize from there <br>